spine/hem/README.md

   - css          // css and stylus files to compile
 ```

 By using the above structure, everything should be hooked up and ready to go from hem's point of view.
-But I do also want to allow the ability to
+But I also want to allow the ability to
-override this struture, perhaps for cases when somebody is creating a non-spine web app and just wants to make use of the compiler/server.
+easily override this struture, perhaps for cases when somebody is creating a non-spine web app and just wants to make use of the compiler/server.

 Other goals and features...
 ----

-In addition to the above, hoping to get some of the other features below integrated into hem...
+In addition to the above ideas, I want to try to get some of the features below integrated into hem...

 - [ ] Easier to setup proxy
 - [ ] livereload abilities for css and possibly js
 - [ ] easier testing setup and execution (karma/phantomjs)
 - [ ] integrate spine.app commands into hem
-- [ ] easier ways to add your own compilers/extensions
 - [ ] update examples/documention
 - [ ] ability to act as middleware for connect/express apps
 - [ ] versioning abilities
 - [ ] manifest creation
+- [ ] really do need to write some tests for hem

 Will look into but not 100% sure
 ---

+These would be nice to have things, will have to research it more in the future...

+- [ ] easier ways to add your own compilers/extensions
 - [ ] source mapping
 - [ ] possibly look at AMD vs commonjs???
 - [ ] jshint/lint checks??

+When will it be done??
+---

+Thats a good question :) I think its possible to have the main features done, tested, and ready to go by the end of august or early september.